Any question that you have that is not answered below, please feel free to email me.

 A bottle of water each, any medication required.
 Floating strap for glasses.
 Sun cream on a sunny day.

-Spare clothes in the unlikely, but possible, event of a capsize ( these can be left in the car as spare fleeces & waterproofs are in each boat ).
+Spare clothes in the unlikely, but possible, event of a capsize ( these can be left in the car as each person has a clean, dry towel, fleece, tracksuit bottoms & a waterproof jacket in each boat ).

 Regards bringing a phone, I take a waterproof camera out with us and I’ll email the photos to you.
 If you still wish to take your phone, we have waterproof, floating cases you can borrow, but there are no guarantees.
 It’s a lake !